 To change or delete the schedule for a rule, click the Edit schedule icon () in the line corresponding to this rule.
-In the opened window, change the parameters and click the SAVE button or click the DELETE FROM SCHEDULE button.
+On the opened page, change the parameters and click the SAVE button or click the DELETE FROM SCHEDULE button.